JM-0723/Codeception-Test-Base/README.md

 # Codeception-Test-Base
-This is my test base for Codeception automation Test
+This is my test base for Codeception automation

 Requirements to run: